Limonada con chia (limeade with chia)

 Tips and tricks

-If you want, you can use this limeade to make ice popsicles.
+• You can use this limeade to make ice popsicles.
 Pour the mixture into popsicle molds, freeze, and you’re done.
 It’s also perfect served with fresh mint leaves or cucumber slices.

-You can also use it as a base and serve it with lots of ice and a splash of vodka or tequila.
+• You can also use it as a base and serve it with lots of ice and a splash of vodka or tequila.

-If you are in a hurry, you could also blend the whole limes with sugar and water.
+• If you are in a hurry, you could blend the whole limes with sugar and water.
 Make sure to remove the pits and peel them with a sharp knife.
 Then strain with a fine mesh, add more water, and then the chia seeds.

 Alejandra Graf